-This review hopefully serves as an honest portrait of completing a Tough Mudder for someone who is maybe just getting back into fitness or someone (like me) who is comfortable running, but not really all that interested in doing tons of pull ups and squats.
+This review hopefully serves as an honest portrait of completing a Tough Mudder for someone who is maybe just getting back into fitness or someone who is comfortable running, but not really all that interested in doing tons of pull ups and squats.

 After months and months of burying my head in the sand to the fact that I'd booked the 10 mile Tough Mudder Classic race, I tentatively started training for it.
 I knocked out a couple of 5ks which weren't too bad and then increased the distance up to 8 miles and then to 10 miles.
 All in all, I probably did about 5 - 10 training runs in the time prior to the big day.